Visual Block Diagram Editor

 Code Optimization

-The extension automatically optimizes generated code:
+The extension automatically optimizes generated code at multiple levels of aggressiveness:

 • Dead Code Elimination: Unused outputs don’t generate code